vmleon/oracle-atp-da/lab5/README.md

 ---

+## Import the Custom Component

-Import Custom component is very simple.
+Import Custom Component is very simple.

 Go to the Components view ![Components](../images/components-icon.png) on the left menu